nemanjan00/jekyll/_posts/2024-01-07-radio-modulation.md

 At certain point of your life, you have probably stopped to observe behaviour of waves on a calm surface of a water.

 Imagine there is a bobbing object somewhere in the middle of that water, creating waves.
 How are they moving?
-What is their amplitude?
+What is their amplitude (how high are they compared to the rest of the water surface)?
 What happens to them as they move away from the source of bobbing?
 What is the distance between them?

 ![Photo of an ripple in water](/assets/ripple.jpg)